-Filton Avenue Primary School will notify the Local Authority of every learner where a parent has exercised their right to educate their child at home.
-Safeguarding files should be shared with the Local Authority Elective Home

-Education service and consideration of whether additional support from children's social care should be made in line with the Children Act 1989.
+The school will notify the Local Authority of every learner where a parent has exercised their right to educate their child at home.
+Safeguarding files should be shared with the Local Authority Elective Home Education service and consideration of whether additional support from children's social care should be made in line with the Children Act 1989.

-2.7 Respond to incidents of peer on peer harm.
+2.7 Respond to incidents of child on child harm.